Mediterranean Chicken Zucchini Bake

 Assemble the Casserole

 1. In a 9×13-inch baking dish, spread half of the vegetable mixture across the bottom of the dish.
-Place the seasoned chicken thighs on top.
+Place the seasoned chicken Breast or thighs on top.
 Evenly distribute the remaining vegetables over and around the chicken.

 Bake the Dish